Frequently Asked Questions

 British University offers on-campus studies.
 However, in some special circumstances, for examples during pandemics, we will offer programmes in an online format.

-For undergraduate programmes, Georgian students are required to score 91% or more in the English language part of the Unified National Examinations.
+For undergraduate programmes, Georgian students are required to high score in the English language part of the Unified National Examinations.
 Foreign students need to prove English competence at level B2.
 Students can submit international certificates to attest to their B2 level in English.

 Graduate students must pass the Unified Graduate Exam, pass an interview and submit a B2 level English language proficiency certificate.